cunnie/docs/mac-mini-CF.md

 For a more detailed error report, run: bosh task 20 --debug Try no. 4 failed.
 Exited with 1.
 ```
-We need to free up RAM.
-Tune in next week when we take another pass at installing the World's Smallest PaaS on the World's Smallest IaaS.

----
+<a name="ssl"><sup>2</sup></a> For those curious about installing with a *genuine* SSL cert, install this [Certificate PEM](https://gist.github.com/cunnie/ba0bc254cd6ce87cb5d3), this [Private Key PEM](https://gist.github.com/cunnie/6bba891dfd48d218fd21), and do *not* check **Trust Self-Signed Certificates**.
+Only use this certificate and key if your System and App domains are **cf.nono.com** and your HA Proxy IP is *10.9.8.40**

-<a name="cpu_cores"><sup>1</sup></a> CPU core over-subscription is not something we worry about; we have heard that CloudFoundry's Engineering Team's servers are often over-subscribed by a factor of 24:1 (i.e. as many as 576 cores required, but only 24 available) (the Engineering Team would have oversubscribed it even more, 25:1 and beyond, but at that point a hard limit was reached).
+<a name="cpu_cores"><sup>3</sup></a> CPU core over-subscription is not something we worry about. vSphere 5.5's Virtual CPU limit is [32 Virtual CPUs per core](http://www.vmware.com/pdf/vsphere5/r55/vsphere-55-configuration-maximums.pdf), which means that our 4-core Mac Pro could support as many as 128 Virtual CPUs.
+CloudFoundry's Engineering Team's servers are often over-subscribed by a factor of more than 20:1 (i.e. as many as 240 cores allocated, but only 12 physical cores available).

-<a name="ram"><sup>2</sup></a> RAM oversubscription.
-This is the one we're worried about.

 # World's Smallest IaaS, Part 4: the PaaS, Take Two